simondanielsson/simondanielsson/README.md

 ##  What I Enjoy

-- **NLP & ML Engineering:** reading, learning, and contributing to anything related to NLP and ML.
-I contribute to the Hugging Face ecosystem and GitHub’s official MCP server.
+- **NLP & DL Inference:** reading, learning, and contributing to anything related to NLP, deep learning, and DL inference.
+I contribute to the Hugging Face ecosystem, vllm, and GitHub’s official MCP server.
 I love designing tools that empower developers and researchers.
 - **GenAI Web Apps:** building demo-driven, interactive apps to showcase AI models in action.
 - **Neovim:** learning new ways to configure and use my favorite editor, as well as writing plugins.